Ameiurus

 Ameiurus is a genus of catfishes in the family Ictaluridae.
 It contains the three common types of bullhead catfish found in waters of the United States, the black bullhead (Ameiurus melas), the brown bullhead (Ameiurus nebulosus), and the yellow bullhead (Ameiurus natalis), as well as other species, such as the white catfish (Ameiurus catus or Ictalurus catus), which are not typically called "bullheads".

 The species known as bullheads can be distinguished from channel catfish and blue catfish by their squared tailfins, rather than forked.

 Taxonomy and fossil record

 Ameiurus is recognized as monophyletic, meaning it forms a natural group.
 It is mostly closely related to the clade formed by the genera Noturus, Prietella, Satan, and Pylodictis.
+Up to the late 20th century, they were generally considered a subgenus of Ictalurus.

 There is a sister group relationship between the species A. melas and A. nebulosus.

+Fossil remains of Ameiurus are known throughout North America, dating back to the Late Eocene.
+These remains suggest that the genus ranged as far west as Idaho, eastern Oregon, and eastern Washington during the Neogene.

 Species

 Extant species

 There are currently seven recognized species in this genus: